 |Source: Mary Cummins|

 When animals overpopulate a territory, resources get scarce causing immune systems to weaken.
 The incidence of mange increases and the coyote population plummets.
 As the infestation recedes, the population increases.

 The incidence of mange fluctuates, but is likely always around.
 According to a long range study in Canada, 24% of the population consistently harbored sarcoptic mange mites.
 In comparison, a really bad epidemic can affect 70% of the population (Texas, 1980s).
 I couldn't find any studies that said how bad it is in the Los Angeles area right now.

 Will your dog get mange mites from coyotes traveling through your yard?
 They could, especially if the coyote is nesting there at night.
 But researchers think it's not likely because monthly application of tick and flea meds may control mange mites in companion dogs.

 So Dr. Barkman says: Don't buy or use anticoagulant poisons for rodent control.
 Keep your dogs up to date on their flea and tick meds.
 Don't leave food out for coyotes no matter how destitute they look.
 And maybe, until the coyote population increases again, we can let our cats go outside.

 If you want to read more, I recommend a thesis paper by Evan C Wilson, The Dynamics of Sarcoptic Mange in an Urban Coyote Population.
-Although the study took place in the Chicago area, much of the information can be applied to local populations here.
+Although the study took place in the Chicago area, much of the information can probably be applied to local populations here.
 This KCET article is about how rat poison is increasing immune system dysfunction, sarcoptic mange and death in California bobcats.